EDAD Graduate Assistantships

-The Department of Educational Administration anticipates openings for Graduate Assistants for the 2020-21 academic year.
+The Department of Educational Administration anticipates openings for Graduate Assistants for the 2021-22 academic year.
 It will require 19.6 hours of work per week.
-A GA receives a stipend of $12,500, tuition remission for 12 credit hours in the fall and spring semesters and 6 credit hours in summer sessions, and the university provides 79% of single health care.
+A GA receives a stipend, tuition remission for 12 credit hours in the fall and spring semesters and 6 credit hours in summer sessions, and the university provides 79% of single health care.
 Please see the information below if you are interested in applying for an assistantship.

-The Graduate Assistant (GA) will work under the supervision of one or more faculty members in the Department of Educational Administration on a variety of research and administrative tasks.
-Research tasks-activities relevant to the research process- may include but are not limited to research design (e.g. providing feedback on research ideas, preparation and management of institutional review board applications, etc.), data collection (e.g. administering a survey, conducting interviews, etc.), data analysis (e.g. qualitative transcription and coding, statistical analysis of student survey findings, etc.), and reporting findings in written and/or oral format (e.g. preparing ppt. presentation).
-Administrative duties to be performed may include teaching preparation and support (e.g. monitoring course websites, grading support, preparing teaching materials, etc.) and serving as a representative of the department for prospective students and other stakeholders (e.g. speaking to prospective students).
+The Graduate Assistant (GA) will work under the supervision of one or more faculty members in the Department of Educational Administration on a variety of research, teaching, and/or administrative tasks.
+Research tasks and activities relevant to the research process- may include but are not limited to research design (e.g. providing feedback on research ideas, preparation and management of institutional review board applications, etc.), data collection (e.g. administering a survey, conducting interviews, etc.), data analysis (e.g. qualitative transcription and coding, statistical analysis of student survey findings, etc.), and reporting findings in written and/or oral format (e.g. preparing ppt. presentation).
+Teaching tasks make include managing online discussions, assisting with preparing course materials, grading support and/or communicating with students.
+Administrative duties to be performed may include assisting with file, data, or office management activities and/or serving as a representative of the department for prospective students and other stakeholders (e.g. speaking to prospective students).

 A Graduate Assistant (GA) appointment may be awarded to a student in good standing in a graduate degree program at UNL.
 The benefits of working as a GA are many as it is an opportunity for students to strengthen their research skills and work hands-on with a variety of projects they might not otherwise be exposed to.
 In working closely with a faculty member on research, teaching, and/or other administrative activities, GA s often have the opportunity to gain valuable research and professional experience, present at conferences, and/or publish research findings.
 GAs are awarded on a competitive basis to qualified students.

-- Must be admitted to a doctoral program in EDAD
+- Must be admitted to a graduate program at UNL

 - Must live within commuting distance to campus